jfranciscosousa/jfranciscosousa.com/src/content/blog/validating-environment-variables-with-zod.md

 - `bun` - `Bun.env`

 In short, refer back to the documentation of your runtime or meta-framework and check how you can access the objects containing all env vars!

+Hope this has been of some use!
+See you soon.